Spa Business Plan Template & Example

 Joe’s offers facial treatments, manicures and pedicures, and haircuts and styling.
 Over 60% of Joe’s revenue comes from services targeted at women outside of hair services.
 In addition, Joe’s does not offer its customers premium salon products.

-For example, they only offer 2 types of skin cleaners and 4 types of moisturizing cream.
+For example, they only offer 2 types of skin cleansers and 4 types of moisturizing creams.
 This puts Joe’s in direct competition with the local pharmacy and grocery stores that also carry these mainstream products.
-[Company Name], on the other hand, offers numerous options for exclusive products that are not yet available in [Town’s Name].
+[Spa Name], on the other hand, offers numerous options for exclusive products that are not yet available in [Town’s Name].

 Lux Facial

-However, Lux Facial will primarily be targeting a different customer segment from [Company Name], focusing on the households with an income in the top 10% of the city.
+However, Lux Facial will primarily be targeting a different customer segment from [Spa Name], focusing on the households with an income in the top 10% of the city.

-Furthermore, [Company Name] offers many of the services and products that Lux Facial offers, but at a fraction of the price, such as:
+Furthermore, [Spa Name] offers many of the services and products that Lux Facial offers, but at a fraction of the price, such as:

 • Facial cleaning